The best AI product management books in 2026

 Do I need machine learning knowledge for these books?

-No. All eight titles address product roles without an ML background.
-The most technical parts are Lipenkova's middle chapters (RAG, fine-tuning, agents) – but they explain the concepts from the ground up.
+For the eight core titles: no, they address product roles without an ML background; the most technical parts are Lipenkova's middle chapters (RAG, fine-tuning, agents), which explain the concepts from the ground up.
+On the technical and agentic shelves, individual titles such as Huyen or Ozdemir work with code – basic understanding helps there.

 Which book is most worthwhile for CPOs and CTOs?